 If you don’t want to leave your course and you’re facing extreme hardship because your loan and grant instalments aren’t being paid, you can:

-- speak to your university or college who may be able to help you with hardship funding
+- Speak to your university or college who might be able to help you with hardship funding.

 Your funding body can decide to extend the support available to you if you need to temporarily stop or repeat your studies because of ill health.